 In this case, we obtain the following restriction on the set of partitions,

-As the resulting modules are irreducible as shown in~\cite{Feigin:2010qea}, we have the following. \begin{proposition} Conjecture~\ref{conj:gen} holds for the tensor product module of the Fock modules associated with $\widehat{A}_0$ quiver. \end{proposition} Such a restriction, known as the Burge condition~\cite{Burge:1993JCTA}, has been discussed also in the relation to the plane partitions~\cite{Gessel:1997TAMS}, the Higgsing of 5d $\mathcal{N}=1^*$ theory~\cite{Chen:2012we}, and the minimal models of W-algebras~\cite{Bershtein:2014qma,Alkalaev:2014sma,Belavin:2015ria}.
+A similar restriction, known as the Burge condition~\cite{Burge:1993JCTA}, has been discussed also in the relation to the plane partitions~\cite{Gessel:1997TAMS}, the Higgsing of 5d $\mathcal{N}=1^*$ theory~\cite{Chen:2012we}, and the minimal models of W-algebras~\cite{Bershtein:2014qma,Alkalaev:2014sma,Belavin:2015ria}.
 However, its precise relation to the condition~\eqref{eq:Burge'} is not clear at this moment.
 We leave this for a future work.

-\section{$\widehat{A}_{r-1}$ quiver}
+\section{$\widehat{A}_{p-1}$ quiver}

-We study the higher rank cyclic quiver $\widehat{A}_{r-1}$, which consists of $r$ nodes.
+We study the higher rank cyclic quiver $\widehat{A}_{p-1}$, which consists of $r$ nodes.
 In this case, we consider the Cartan matrix given by